 Visit the Dorset County Museum’s Jurassic Gallery and gaze upon the world’s biggest bite – the Weymouth Bay Pliosaur and see real life bones of the magnificent beasts that roamed our planet millions of years ago.

 For families, the Dinosaur Museum in Dorchester will excite any young dinosaur fan with life sized replicas and lots of interactive fun!

 We can guarantee you’ll have a T-Riffic time!

 Millions of years of history

-Dorset’s Jurassic Coast was granted its UNESCO status for its outstanding geology with parts dating back over 185 million years.
+Dorset’s Jurassic Coast was granted its UNESCO status for its outstanding geology revealing 185 million years of Earth's history.

 For this reason it is a hot bed for fossil hunting with hundreds of specimens having been unearthed from the cliffs and beaches.